source-foundry/FilterListManager/README.md

 ## Contributing

 Contributions to the FLM plugin project are warmly welcomed.
 Fork the repository and submit a Github pull request to suggest modifications to the source.
+Source must be contributed under the Apache License 2.0.
 File new issue reports for problems that you identify during use or for plugin enhancement suggestions.

 ## License